jdub/openwrt-systemd/README.md

 - Under "C Library implementation", choose "eglibc".

-- At the top of the menu tree, under "Base system", you'll find "systemd" package!
+- At the top of the menu tree, under "Base system", you'll find the "systemd" package, and lots of goodies under it!

 ## Contributors